minzwon/musicfm/README.md

 n_frame = 300
 token_emb = nn.AdaptiveAvgPool1d(n_frame)(emb)
 ```
 We share the details of our downstream evaluation as follows.
+The selection of input lengths and temporal resolutions is based on our prior experience with each task.

 |  | Beat | Chord | Structure | Key | Tagging |
 | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |